The Bond Application Process

 - The bond application process moves through five sequential stages: documentation, assessment, valuation, approval, and instruction.
 Each must be completed before the next can begin.

 - Your documentation must be complete and accurate at submission.
-Incomplete or outdated documents cause delays at the assessment stage, not just the submission stage, because the bank can't assess what it hasn't received.
+Incomplete or outdated documents cause delays at the assessment stage, not only the submission stage, because the bank can't assess what it hasn't received.

 - The valuation assesses the property against lending criteria.
 If the valuation comes in below the purchase price, the bank bases its loan on the lower figure and you must bridge the gap or the parties must renegotiate.